Donald Cammell: Early years

-Brought up in a bohemian atmosphere, Donald Cammell was raised in an environment he described as "filled with magicians, metaphysicians, spiritualists and demons" including Aleister Crowley.
+Brought up in a bohemian atmosphere, Cammell was raised in an environment he described as "filled with magicians, metaphysicians, spiritualists and demons" including Aleister Crowley.
+Charles Richard Cammell had known Crowley personally and was an admirer of the magus, particularly of his poetry.
+In Charles Cammell's 1962 biography Aleister Crowley: The Man: The Mage: The Poet, he wrote that Crowley "was a poet of lyric genius."

+Owing to his father's relationship with the diabolist, Donald Cammell met Crowley.
+He claimed he sat on Crowley's lap.
+As an actor, Cammell would play Osiris in Lucifer Rising, a film made by Kenneth Anger, a Crowley disciple who based the film on Crowley's poem "Hymn to Lucifer".

 Painting career

 Cammell was a precociously gifted painter, winning a scholarship to the Royal Academy at the age of 16.
 He subsequently studied in Florence with Annigoni and made his living as a society portrait painter.
 In 1953, one of his portraits was hailed as "society portrait of the year".

 After the end of a short-lived early marriage, he moved to New York to live with model Deborah Dixon and concentrate on painting nudes.